proxmox/proxmox-backup/docs/user-management.rst

 permissions can be inherited by objects down that tree through the propagate flag, which is set by default.
 We use the following inheritance rules:

-* Permissions for API tokens are always clamped to the one of the user.
+* Permissions for API tokens are always limited to those of the user.
 * Permissions on deeper, more specific levels replace those inherited from an upper level.